Lopla/Language/Lopla.VSCode/language-plugin/README.md

 # lopla README

-Plugin for handling lopla language grammar within vs code ide. http://lopla.info
+Plugin for handling lopla language grammar within vs code ide.
+This plugin is designed to suppoert developer with working on lpc files. http://lopla.info

 ## Features